babyfish-ct/kimmer/doc/kimmer-sql/table-joins.md

 Now, we can only find *B* from *A*, cannot find *A* from *B*.

-Of course, subqueries can solve everything, but kimmer-sql still lets you solve this problem with joins, which are called inverse joins.
+Of course, subqueries can solve everything, but kimmer-sql still lets you solve this problem with joins, which are called reverse joins.

 > Notice
 >